AndrewDongminYoo/docs-trunk-io-ko/check/configuration/supported-linters.md

----
-description: List of linters supported out of the box by Trunk Check
----

 # Supported Standard Linters

+List of linters supported out of the box by Trunk Check.

 > 📘 Our linter integrations are open-source!
 >